Webmin lets you:

 In the case that you wish to remove Webmin from your system, issue the following command in Terminal (server):

 sudo apt remove webmin

-Webmin is an incredibly simple and easy tool that includes loads of options to manage your server and tasks.
-In this tutorial, we went through the steps on installing Webmin on your Ubuntu VPS server and making the right configurations.
+Webmin is an incredibly simple and easy tool with loads of options to manage your server and tasks.
+In this tutorial, we went through the steps of installing Webmin on your Ubuntu VPS server and making the right configurations.
 We also covered the part where we can access the server through the web browser.

-If you come across any problems through the mentioned process, do let us know via the comments below.
+If you encounter any problems through the mentioned process, do let us know via the comments below.